iandroberts/emissionlines/README.md

 - HDU 1: flux cube (spectral axis first: `[λ, y, x]`)
 - HDU 2: inverse variance cube (same shape)

-The cube is spatially downsampled by a factor of 3 before fitting.
 The wavelength axis is trimmed to a rest-frame window of 6450–6700 Å and de-redshifted.
 Pixels with narrowband S/N < 3 are excluded.

 ### Single-pixel diagnostic